PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 Note that,
 although you can a specify a lower amount of storage than what was requested previously, the new value must still be higher than `.status.capacity`.
-Kubernetes does not support shrinking a PVC to less than its current size.
+PlaidCloud does not support shrinking a PVC to less than its current size.
 {{% /tab %}}
 {{% /tabs %}}

 ## Types of Persistent Volumes

 PersistentVolume types are implemented as plugins.
-Kubernetes currently supports the following plugins:
+PlaidCloud currently supports the following plugins:

 * [`awsElasticBlockStore`](/docs/concepts/storage/volumes/#awselasticblockstore) - AWS Elastic Block Store (EBS)
 * [`azureDisk`](/docs/concepts/storage/volumes/#azuredisk) - Azure Disk